aagrawl2/Google-Drive-API/README.md

 2) Create new Spreadsheet class object

       a) Create Google_Oaut2 class object that generates fresh access token
+      b) Automatic Token refreshing is handled as it expires in 3600 sec

 3) Get a list of folders from Google Drive

 4) Scan through all/custom folders to get list of all files.
 In I explicitly mentioned "Adwords" folder to get all files related to this folder.